Program availability

 There are many different possibilities in the field of nursing, and we exist to help you find your career path.

-1. What is a nurse anesthetist?
+1. Understand the role: what is a nurse anesthetist?

 A nurse anesthetist is an advanced practice registered nurse (APRN) certified and trained to administer anesthesia for surgery, labor and delivery, emergency care or pain management.
 It surprises many people to learn that anesthesia services are provided the same way by nurses and physicians (anesthesiologists); they provide the same service for the same procedures in the same types of facilities.
 The anesthesiologists provide a collaborative oversight of the CRNA’s to ensure best practice for patients.